YangLabHKUST/STitch3D/README.md

 Tutorials and reproducibility
 -----------------------------
 We provided codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modeling of multiple slices", and comprehensive tutorials for using STitch3D.
-Please check [STitch3D's tutorial website](https://stitch3d-tutorial.readthedocs.io/en/latest/index.html) for more details.
+Please check the [tutorial website](https://stitch3d-tutorial.readthedocs.io/en/latest/index.html) for more details.

 Interactive 3D results
 ----------------------